-Vol. 27

-Through the Drowsy Dark

-Fiction and poetry by Rachel Swirsky

-(ISBN: 978-1-933500-38-6)

-"Swirsky's range as a writer, from carefully realized fantasy stories to thought-driven short pieces and poems that embrace several political and feminist perspectives, is one of the most impressive things about Through the Drowsy Dark."

-Sara Polsky, Strange Horizons, August 2010
+Through the Drowsy Dark Fiction and poetry by Rachel Swirsky (ISBN: 978-1-933500-38-6) "Swirsky's range as a writer, from carefully realized fantasy stories to thought-driven short pieces and poems that embrace several political and feminist perspectives, is one of the most impressive things about Through the Drowsy Dark."
+Sara Polsky, Strange Horizons, August 2010 Vol. 28 Shotgun Lullabies Short fiction by Sheree Renée Thomas a Locus recommended book (ISBN: 978-1-933500-60-7) Set in a place where time has its own logic, human and animal is a shifting perspective, and the people we love are always slightly other-and better-than we imagined, A Brood of Foxes faces us with the moral dimensions of environmental disasters-in a troublingly literal way.

-Vol. 28

-Shotgun Lullabies

-Short fiction by Sheree Renée Thomas

-(ISBN: 978-1-933500-59-1)

-IAIAIAIAIA

-In this first collection of the stories and poetry of Sheree Thomas, memory is the only force strong enough to counter the terrors of a scarred and forgetful world.
-Thomas' characters are people scraping by in slave quarters and institutional margins, people in search of freedom and transformation who come face to face with apocalyptic powers.

-A Brood of Foxes A Novella by Kristin Livdahl a Locus recommended book (ISBN: 978-1-933500-60-7) Set in a place where time has its own logic, human and animal is a shifting perspective, and the people we love are always slightly other-and better-